 Sources of Error in UV-Vis Spectroscopy

 UV-Vis spectroscopy, a type of optical spectroscopy, is a powerful analytical tool used in many fields to investigate and observe changes in material properties.
-However, like any analytical technique, all optical spectrometers are subject to error under certain conditions.
+However, like any analytical technique, all spectrometers - including USB spectrometers - are subject to error under certain conditions.

 You can reduce or remove some of this error by changing your sample preparation or experimental procedures.
 However, there are some instrumental limitations which can play a role in taking optical measurements.
 For systematic errors, you need to examine the spectrometer components more closely.